louis7/DoesItWork/DoesItWork/README.md

 To address this, DoesItWork gem scrape the Apple website containing the LTE bands of the unlock iPhone models and frequencycheck.com to obtain the LTE bands use in international countries.
-Than, its compares those two data to deliver the probability of LTE coverage that the user may get in their countries.
+Than, it compares those two data to deliver the probability of LTE coverage that the user may get in their countries.

-Currently, there are a few countries that do not support LTE which were not include in this gem.
+Currently, there are few countries that do not support LTE which were not include in this gem.
 If you type in an unsupported country, the gem will warn you of an "underfined method" error.
 Fixes are coming soon.